7v6a/Utilify/README.md

 >
 > Please remember to stay safe and absolutely never try scripts that you don't understand or don't know origin of.<br>
 > The only <b>safe place</b> to actually get Utilify from is only <a href="https://github.com/unreallain/Utilify/">this github respository</a>.<br>
-> Due previously mentioned issue Utilify is only available on github.<br>
 > Never trust optional sources if you value your privacy.<br>
 > [<img src="Modules/img/features.png" width="200"/>](https://github.com/grimbbg/Utilify/blob/main/Modules/README.md) <br>
 > [<img src="Modules/img/download.png" width="200"/>](https://github.com/unreallain/Utilify/raw/main/Script/Utilify.user.js)